ambersun1234/AutoAA/README.md

 # AutoAA
-Automatic ticket crawler for air asia
+Automatic ticket crawler for Air Asia airline

 ## Disclaimer
 + This article is for **educational usage**, user's implementation belongs to one's personal behavior